 Mumps is a disease caused by the mumps virus.
 Mumps was a common childhood disease before immunization.
-Now it is more common in young adults.
+It is now more common in young adults.

 Mumps can also cause temporary deafness.
 Permanent deafness occurs in less than 1 in 20,000 people who get mumps.

-About 1 in 4 adult men and teenage boys with mumps have painful swelling of the testicles and 1 in 20 women and teenage girls have swelling of the ovaries.
+Adults and teens with mumps can have painful swelling of the testicles (about 1 in 4 cases) or ovaries (about 1 in 20 cases).
 Both of these conditions are temporary and rarely result in permanent damage or sterility.